rackspace/runway/docs/source/quickstart/cloudformation.rst

     $ git init && git checkout -b ENV-dev

 #.
 Download/install Runway.
-   To see available install methods, see :ref:`Installation<install>`.
+   To see available install methods, see :ref:`installation:Installation`.

 #.
-Use Runway to :ref:`generate a sample<command-gen-sample>` CloudFormation
-   module<runway-module, edit the values in the environment file, and create a Runway config file to use the module.
+Use Runway to :ref:`generate a sample <commands:gen-sample>` CloudFormation :ref:`Module <runway_config:Module>`, edit the values in the environment file, and create a :ref:`runway_config:Runway Config File` to use the :term:`Module`.

    .. tab-set::